 ) , boosting your payout to 200%, in the event of death, TPD or TI.
 Should you be retrenched, Income will provide 1% of the sum assured for each complete month of unemployment, up to 3 months to tide you through this difficult period while you look for a new job.
 At the end of the policy term, should you wish to extend this plan for another 10 years, this renewal is guaranteed; and in the event the policy is still in force, 20% of the net premiums1 paid will be refunded back to you as a lump sum.

 Depending on your age and basic health assessment, a plan for a non-smoker, 40 year old male could cost as low as $22.50/month for $50,000 sum assured.
 Should you enjoy good health and the policy is still in force at the end of the 10 year policy term, a sum of $540 will be paid back to you.
 This refund you receive can even help you to pay for the premiums for your renewal of the policy, making it more affordable and prolonging your protection at the same time.
 The amount of $22.50 per month is , akin to a pair of movie tickets or a meal at a fast food restaurant for two, yet it gives you the assurance to live more and to fear less, knowing that you have built a financial safety net for your precious family in the event of health challenges.

 With Family Protect available for direct purchase online and at all Income branches, Income’s able to keep it affordable for all.
-However, if you’re not sure that Family Protect is the right fit for your needs, consult our digital advisor, Sage, or find out more about how to better protect your family.
+However, if you’re not sure that Family Protect is the right fit for your needs, speak with an advisor today to find out more about how to better protect your family.

 1 Net premiums means the regular premium amount as shown in the schedule, or the reduced regular premium if the sum assured was changed earlier.
 If you change the frequency of your regular premium amount, we will use the then current regular premium amount to work out all net premiums paid.
 Net premiums exclude the premiums paid on riders.